This article was first published on 20 February 2019 and updated for the TOTO Hong Bao Draw 2020.

 A bearer ticket basically means that whoever holds the ticket will be entitled to the prize.
 This also means that a winning ticket, held by an individual, is like cash.
 It’s is technically yours, if you hold it.
 But what this also means is that if this is found to not be legally yours, you may be considered as committing a crime (i.e. theft).

-To understand, think of this as no difference to finding random cash on the streets which has happened before.
+To understand, think of this as no difference in finding random cash on the streets which has happened before.
 Some individuals, like Mr Jake from Prestige – Moving Services, did the right thing by returning $50,000 in cash to its rightful owner while helping a customer with moving.

 Others such as this lady stumbled upon a wallet and did the wrong thing by pocketing the cash of $20,602 and then trying to cash in a cheque for $6,220.
 She was subsequently jailed for 14 weeks for dishonestly misappropriating a total of $26,822, and trying to bite the right hand of a police officer.